Ned's Atomic Dustbin: History

 Ned's Atomic Dustbin had one last UK top 40 single with "All I Ask of Myself Is That I Hold Together" in 1995, following a final appearance on The Word, while the uncharacteristically slow number, "Stuck", became the band's final single, making the BBC Radio One B-list.
 In 1995, after an extensive US tour to support Brainbloodvolume, Ned's Atomic Dustbin split up in New York City following what would be their final show.

-Singer Penney formed a new band, Groundswell (initially featuring Ned's Atomic Dustbin guitarist, Rat), who recorded one single, "Corrode", and a studio album Plausible/Infeasible for New Jersey-based indie label, Gig Records.
-They disbanded shortly thereafter - in fact, the album was only actually released after their demise.
+Singer Penney formed a new band, Groundswell (initially featuring Ned's Atomic Dustbin guitarist, Rat), who recorded one single, "Corrode", and a studio album Plausible/Infeasible for New Jersey–based indie label, Gig Records.
+They disbanded shortly thereafter – in fact, the album was only actually released after their demise.

-One reviewer writes, "At the time of their inception, there was no other band like Ned’s Atomic Dustbin.
-To this very day, there still isn’t.
-No matter how many up-and-coming acts from England, or even America, have tried to fine-tune their sound to resemble that of Ned’s, it still falls utterly short of perfection."

 Ned's Atomic Dustbin took the stage in 2000 for the first time since their initial breakup for a show in Dudley with Groundswell members Andy King and Martin Warlow taking the place of Mat Cheslin and Rat.
 Originally billed as "the last 30 minutes of Ned's Atomic Dustbin," it was intended as an opportunity to say a proper goodbye to British fans who never got to see a final Ned's show.
 However, the resounding success convinced members of the band to continue working together, and they continue to perform sporadically ever since.
 2004 saw the band perform two new songs, "Hibernation" and "Ambush".
 In 2005 they again played a few late-December gigs, and on 5 June 2006 their first new single in 11 years, "Hibernation", was released, supported with a weekend concert series called "Ned-Fest".
 The single was available as both a download and a CD, available to buy online via their website.

 The video game NCAA Football 2006 for PlayStation 2 and Xbox features the song "Kill Your Television".
 Their song "Grey Cell Green" is featured in the video game Saints Row for the Xbox 360 platform, on "The Rock" radio station.
 The Neds' cover version of the Bay City Rollers song "Saturday Night" features in the movie So I Married an Axe Murderer.

-On 7 May 2007, a compilation album was released with the name of Some Furtive Years - A Ned's Anthology: "Furtive" is a reference to their earlier record label.
+On 7 May 2007, a compilation album was released with the name of Some Furtive Years – A Ned's Anthology: "Furtive" is a reference to their earlier record label.
 Unlike the others, this compilation features liner notes by Penney and Cheslin, offering insight into the background of songs featured on the album.